 Some might argue that travelling with a light, small capacity bike is also important.
 I tend to agree but there are travel forums full of reviews and suggestions as to which bike does what best.
 Ultimately, there seems to be no clear consensus on any specific brand or model.

 4. Camping gear, is it worth it?

 Camping gear is bulky and can be heavy.
 Sure, camping and wild camping can be fun and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia).
 However, especially when travelling solo, resorting to a bunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and unsustainable.
 Once away from the high price zones of the world it’s easier to sit at any road side cafe and enjoy some warm local food for the price of a few dollars without concerning yourself with scrubbing dirty dishes afterwards.

 Making use of a tent or even a bivouac bag is also debatable.
-It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option an air conditioned dorm or room with the use of a shower makes perfect sense.
+It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option of an air conditioned dorm or room with the use of a shower makes perfect sense.
 Even more so in places like Iran where the thermometer is consistently well above 40º and there is little to no shade available once you leave the Caspian.
-Wild camping is still possible in the hotter parts of the world but it’ll be a rough, very rough for sure.
+Wild camping is still possible in the hotter parts of the world but it’ll be rough, very rough for sure.